veillette/physics-book/contents/ch21KirchhoffsRules.md

 <div class="exercise" data-element-type="problems-exercises">
 <div class="problem" markdown="1">
-Solve [[link]](#fs-id3008416), but use loop abcdefgha instead of loop akledcba.
+Solve [[Example 1]](#Example1), but use loop abcdefgha instead of loop akledcba.
 Explicitly show how you follow the steps in the [Problem-Solving Strategies for Series and Parallel Resistors](../contents/m42356#fs-id2401854).

 </div>
 <div class="solution" markdown="1">